Flea00012/SDA8-delivery-app/README.md

 # Delivery App

-A delivery app for user Jhon Doe to search for his packages that are to be delivered
+A delivery app for any registered user to search for his/her packages that are being handle by Express Delivery AB.

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)